Get 80% off your plan for your first 3 months*

 What is an outstanding invoice?

-An outstanding invoice is any invoice you've sent to a customer that hasn't been paid yet.
-It could still be within the payment window or already past due.
+An outstanding invoice is an invoice that's been sent to a client but hasn't been paid yet.
+It could be within its payment window or past its due date.

 What's the difference between outstanding and past due invoices?

-In short, all past due invoices are outstanding, but not all outstanding invoices are past due.
+All past due invoices are outstanding, but not all outstanding invoices are past due.
+Here's how the terms break down:

 How do unpaid invoices affect your business?